 Agreements and Copyright

 After submitting your donation offer, an archivist will meet with you virtually to discuss your materials.
 If they are accepted, you will be asked to complete an agreement to confirm the transfer of ownership and assign copyright of the item(s) to the Archives so that we can use them for a variety of important purposes, including research, education and outreach, promotion, exhibition, publication and broadcast.
 This will not affect any privacy restrictions associated with the donation.
-We will also accept temporary loans if you are not yet ready to transfer ownership of the original material to the Archives.
+We may also accept temporary loans if you are not yet ready to transfer ownership of the original material to the Archives.

 Once received and processed, your material will become part of the City of Ottawa Archives collection and will be available for research.
 The archivist working with you on the agreement will ask for some personal details about yourself and any other persons described in the donation to provide useful contextual information to your donation.
 This information may be included in the collection database to help researchers understand the context and significance of your materials.
 If you would like to restrict access to your item(s) for a set time period, this can be specified in the agreement.